Diary of forthcoming events

 Please put your name as reference

-BIBLE STUDY & TOPICAL TEAS Both of these groups will be running on line using Zoom (technology permitting) starting in May - bible study at 10am on Wednesday 6th & 20th; topical teas at 10am on Wednesday 13th and 27th.
-The bible study group will be looking at the letter of James.
-If you wish to join us please email John (firstname.lastname@example.org) for the bible study group or Sally (email@example.com) for topical teas so that we can send you zoom invitations.
+BIBLE STUDY & TOPICAL TEAS Both of these groups are running on line using Zoom.
+Dates:- bible study at 10am on Wednesday 1st & 15th; topical teas at 10am on Wednesday 8th and 22nd.
+The bible study group are looking at the letter of James.
+If you wish to join us please email John (email@example.com) for the bible study group or Sally (firstname.lastname@example.org) for topical teas so that we can send you zoom invitations.
 Thank you.
 JOHN & SALLY PASCALL

 SONGS OF PRAISE Sadly we will not be able to hold our monthly services for a while and I know this time of worship and fellowship will be greatly missed by those who regularly attend, especially those who live alone with limited mobility and no internet access.
 During this time of social distancing it would be good if we in the S of P team can keep them in our thoughts and in our prayers.
 PAM MORTER